Table of Contents

 - Slow system

 Have you ever lost crucial information because you forgot to hit save?
 Yeah, that’s why this is on the list.
 This super-basic technical skill can save you a lot of time and maybe even money.

 We understand that you have the entire world stored on your devices.
-Hence, it’s important to keep back up.
+Hence, it’s important to keep backup.
 This makes creating a reliable storage space an important technical skill.
-Having a backup allows you to retrieve important information anytime during the submission process or while working on an assignment.
+A backup allows you to retrieve important information anytime during submission or while working on an assignment.

 With ever-developing technology, it’s important to take courses that teach you new things on the technical front.
 It is impossible to be updated on all the latest technology.
 But you can always start with what is used more in your field.

 In order to learn more about technology yourself, you need to-